Ben Gleib: Career

 Gleib was guest co-anchor for a week for ABC News digital, from ABC News world headquarters in New York, and provided election night coverage for them in 2016.
 He has been a frequent on-air contributor on CNN, The Young Turks, and NPR, winning a Golden Mic Award for his work on Southern California NPR's Patt Morrison's Comedy Congress.
 In 2017, he was one of the hosts of the social impact news show ASPIREist on CNN's Headline News.

 His hour-long stand-up special Ben Gleib: Neurotic Gangster debuted on Showtime in 2016 and has been available on Amazon Prime.
+His follow up special, Ben Gleib: The Mad King, was produced by Helium Comedy Studios and released on their YouTube channel.
+Kelly Carlin, who later produced Gleib's third special Endings, noted that Gleib's second special "reminds me of elements of my dad’s approach."
+Gleib filmed his third special Endings in September 2024, which is about the most challenging year of his life.
+In additional to being executive produced by Kelly Carlin, Endings was directed by Christian Lamb.

-In October 2021, Charlie Kirk invited Gleib on his show for a debate billed as "A Long-Form Debate with a Deranged Pro-Abortion Activist".
-Gleib showed him a photograph of a fetus and asked him if it was a human being, to which Kirk replied, "without a doubt", before Gleib revealed that it was actually that of a dolphin.
+In October 2021, Charlie Kirk invited Gleib on his show for a debate about abortion.
+Gleib showed Kirk a photograph of a fetus and asked him if it was a human being, to which Kirk replied, "without a doubt", before Gleib revealed that it was actually that of a dolphin.
+Gleib's debate with Kirk, particularly the moment with the dolphin fetus, was covered by Sam Seder on The Majority Report, as well as on The Young Turks.

-On December 2, 2022, Gleib, who is of Jewish heritage, made an appearance on The Young Turks to criticize Kanye West for an interview he had done with InfoWars, wherein West praised Adolf Hitler and the Nazis and denied the Holocaust.
+Since 2022, Gleib has co-hosted episodes of The Young Turks.
+On December 2, 2022, Gleib, who is of Jewish heritage, made an appearance on The Young Turks criticizing Kanye West for an interview he had done with InfoWars, wherein West praised Adolf Hitler and the Nazis and denied the Holocaust.

+Telethon for America

+In 2018, Gleib created (and executed produced) the Telethon for America in partnership with Michelle Obama’s When We All Vote organization.
+Olivia Munn co-hosted with Gleib.
+Participating celebrities included Amy Schumer, Jane Fonda, Charlize Theron, Julia Louis-Dreyfus, Judd Apatow, Chelsea Handler, Alyssa Milano, Natalie Portman, Pete Davidson, and Jessica Alba.

+Gleib again produced (with Milano and Rosario Dawson) and hosted (with Dawson) the Telethon for America in 2020 in partnership with Represent Us.